sebastian-mutz/fplt/README.md

 end program check_maps01
 ```

-The code above will generate the map below:
+The code above will generate the map below; not changing the projection will make fplt default to a Mercator projection (map at bottom):

 ![image info](./doc/map.png)